piotrmurach/tty-markdown/examples/example.md

     - Item 4
 - Item 5

+### Definition lists

+**Item 1**
+: This is the description for Item 1

+**Item 2**
+: This is the description for Item 2
+: This is another description for Item 2

 ### Quote

 > Blockquotes are very handy in email to emulate reply text.
 This line is part of the same quote. *Oh*, you can put **Markdown** into a blockquote.

 ### Codeblock